 Plugged-In: Classroom Connections Program

-Kleefeld Contemporary Education has developed the Plugged-In: Classroom Connections Program for 4th grade students to align with State and National Standard in the areas of visual arts, social studies, language arts and mathematics, and the curriculum is developed to align with Common Core standards.
-This five-part program introduces students to current exhibitions, elements and principles of art, and contextual background, while connecting to 4th grade subject matter.
-Students are introduced to the current artist(s) and exhibition(s) and create related studio art projects that encourage critical thinking, awareness of being a responsible citizen, and collaborative process skills.
-The program also includes a field trip to the Kleefeld Contemporary where students tour the museum, participate in activities to increase engagement with the exhibition, and experience the dynamic environment of the Cal State Long Beach campus.
+The Plugged-In: Classroom Connections Program was developed for elementary school students to align with Common Core, State, and National Standards in the areas of visual arts, social studies, language arts and mathematics.
+Every semester, this five-part program introduces students to current exhibitions, elements and principles of art, and contextual background, while connecting to grade subject matter.
+Students are introduced to the museum’s current artist(s) and exhibition(s) and create related studio art projects that encourage critical thinking, citizenship awareness, and collaborative process skills.
+The program also includes a field trip to the Kleefeld Contemporary where students tour the museum and/or campus public art, participate in engagement activities with the exhibition, and experience the dynamic environment of the Cal State Long Beach campus.

 Plugged-In Classroom Collections Program is made possible by generous grants from the The Earl B. and Loraine H. Miller Foundation, Arts Council for Long Beach and the Bess Hodges Foundation.